Student Disciplinary Regulations (Code of Conduct)

 - A short summary of the information to be presented to the SCHB. top

-Any two persons from within the university community (faculty, staff, student) or outside the university community may advise the accused student or student/campus organization.
-Complainants and witnesses at a proceeding also have the same right to the presence of advisors.
-The SCHB is not a court proceeding.
+Any two persons from within the university community (e.g., faculty, staff, student) or outside the university community (e.g., family, friend, attorney) may advise the accused student or student/campus organization.
+Complainants and witnesses involved in a matter also have the same right to the presence of advisors.
+However, the SCHB is not a court proceeding and advisors’ roles are limited.

 - Advise the students in preparation and presentation of any appeal.

-- Present any part of the case for the students or student/campus organization.
-However, a student with a disability affecting communication or a student who cannot effectively communicate in the English language may seek a reasonable accommodation from the chair of the assigned SCHB hearing board to allow an advisor or interpreter to present or translate the case for the student;
+- Present any part of the case for a student.
+However, a student who cannot effectively communicate in the English language may ask the chair of the assigned SCHB to allow an interpreter to translate the case for the student.
+In addition, a student with a disability may contact Student Accessibility Services (SAS) to initiate the process for reasonable disability accommodations, as detailed in section 3.12 above;

 - Directly examine or cross examine witnesses; or